 No sake-themed expedition to Hiroshima would be complete without going to Saijo, an area in Higashi-Hiroshima city which is home to 9 major sake breweries, their brick chimneys rising high above the narrow streets as symbolic reminders of the history.

 A convenient day of tasting and exploring is made possible with 8 of the 9 breweries located a short walk from Saijo Station.
-In addition to maps available at the tourist information center, there is also a free multilingual (English, Chinese, French, Japanese) mobile app “Sakato Navi” available on iOS and Android available for visitors.
+Maps of the area are available at the tourist information center.

 Kamotsuru Sake Brewery

 Founded in 1873 and boasting an impressive 4 chimneys, Kamotsuru is one of the largest and oldest of the sake breweries in Saijo.
 Favored by traveling feudal lords during the Edo period, it continues to impress as their Daiginjo Gold was served to former US President Barack Obama during his 2014 visit to Japan.
 Thankfully, that sake as well as the other varieties that Kamotsuru offers are a lot more affordable and accessible than the dinner that Obama and Japanese Prime Minister Abe had at Sukiyabashi Jiro.